|

 Mandated Reporting

-CalWORKs staff should reassure clients that the disclosure of domestic abuse is not an automatic condition for reporting child abuse or neglect, or removal of the child(ren) by DFCS.
-The criteria for removal of the child is viewed in terms of the risk of abuse or neglect to the child.
+CalWORKs staff must reassure clients that the disclosure of domestic abuse is not an automatic condition for reporting child abuse or neglect, or removal of the child(ren) by DFCS.
+The criteria for removal of the child are viewed in terms of the risk of abuse or neglect to the child.
 Whenever possible, the general policy is not to remove the child from the home, BUT TO REMOVE THE ABUSER.
-However, if the child is at risk, the Social Services Agency employee must report this incident to the Child Abuse & Neglect Hot Line in the following areas:
+However, if the child is at risk, the Social Services Agency employee who is first notified is mandated to report this incident immediately.
+Reports should be made to the Child Abuse & Neglect Hotline in the following areas:

 Supporting Documentation